matthewsides/Project02/README.md

 ### [10] User Stories

-As a user i would like to be able to see a number on the screen. -  see number representation As a user i would like to be able to get allocated a virtual amount of currency. - get allocated a virtual amount As a user i would like to be able to get given a card. - get given card As a user i would like to be able to input whether the next card is higher or lower than the card I already have. - input higher or lower
+As a user i would like to be able to see a number on the screen. -  see number representation.

+As a user i would like to be able to get allocated a virtual amount of currency. - get allocated a virtual amount.

+As a user i would like to be able to get given a card. - get given card.

+As a user i would like to be able to input whether the next card is higher or lower than the card I already have. - input higher or lower.

-As a user i would like to be able to get feedback as to whether I was right or wrong. - get feedback As a user i would like to be able to see the allocated virtual currency number change either going up or down.- see allocated number change
+As a user i would like to be able to get feedback as to whether I was right or wrong. - get feedback.

+As a user i would like to be able to see the allocated virtual currency number change either going up or down.- see allocated number change.

 ### [11] Project Back Log